CedricPump/msfs_stol_training_tool/README.md

 ### Presets

-Start Point are provided as preset for known eSTOL Fields
+Start Point are provided as preset for known STOL Fields

 ### Preset Creation